Zilin Wang

 In submission

-We propose F-CAST, a hierarchical image–text representation framework that aligns visual and linguistic hierarchies from long captions without region-level supervision.
-Trained on 30M image–text pairs, F-CAST achieves state-of-the-art results on six long-text benchmarks, demonstrating the power of hierarchical alignment for fine-grained visual–language understanding and visual grounding.
+We propose CAFT, a hierarchical image-text representation framework that aligns visual and linguistic hierarchies from long captions without region-level supervision.
+Trained on 30M image-text pairs, CAFT achieves state-of-the-art results on six long-text benchmarks, demonstrating the power of hierarchical alignment for fine-grained visual-language understanding and visual grounding.

 project image Free-Grained Hierarchical Recognition